 We hope this Weekend in Barcelona itinerary helps you plan your visit!

-Let us know if you have any questions about Barcelona.
+Let us know if you have any questions about Barcelona or Spain in the comments below.